Project: Delving Deep into the Animal Cell – A complete walkthrough

 C. Endoplasmic Reticulum (ER): The Cellular Highway System

 The ER is a network of interconnected membranes extending throughout the cytoplasm.
-It exists in two forms: rough ER and smooth ER.
+That said, it exists in two forms: rough ER and smooth ER.
 The rough ER, studded with ribosomes, is involved in protein synthesis, folding, and modification.
 The smooth ER, lacking ribosomes, plays a role in lipid synthesis, detoxification, and calcium storage.
 It essentially acts as a transport system within the cell, moving proteins and lipids to their respective destinations.

 D. Golgi Apparatus: The Packaging and Shipping Center